ianli/hcii-site-redesign/README.md

 ### News

 The old site separated news between HCII News and HCII in the Media.
-I think these pages should be merged into just one section.
+I think these pages should be merged into just one section for the following reasons:

-1. Users should not have to visit separate pages to see the latest news about HCII.
+1. The old site makes the user visit two separate pages to see all the latest news about HCII.
+This also meant that users had to subscribe to two RSS feeds.
 2. These pages are not updated often enough to warrant their own pages.
+Putting them together would make the pages actively updated.
-3. It reduces clutter on the home page.
-The old site had
+3. The old site had a column for HCII News and another for HCII in the Media.
+The two columns make it harder to scan and clutters the home page.
+Merged together, they are displayed as a list and is more easily scanned.